-The biggest downside is maintaining even one rental property is a lot of work, and while the rental income does generate money in your pocket each month, it can take time for that money to add up into enough to make a worthwhile re-investment in an additional property.
+The biggest downside is maintaining even one rental property is a lot of work.
+And while the rental income does generate money in your pocket each month, it can take time for the money to add up into enough to make a worthwhile re-investment in additional property.

 When most people think about investing in real estate to build wealth, they consider the opportunities to invest in residential properties.
 However, commercial real estate investing is an avenue worth considering as well.

-This option is not for the faint of heart, however.
-The success (or lack of) for the business operating in your commercial property factors into the success of your investment.
+This option is also not for the faint of heart, however.
+The success (or lack of) for the business operating within your commercial property factors into the success of your investment.

 A real estate investment trust, known as a REIT, is similar to a mutual fund, only the investments are real estate properties as opposed to shares of stock in businesses.

 Investors gain a share of the income produced through real estate investments without having to do the legwork of buying, maintaining, and/or selling the properties themselves.